lttng/lttng-tools/CodingStyle.md

 ### Migration from C

-As the LTTng-tools project aims at supporting a broad range of compilers -- currently starting from GCC 4.8 and Clang 3.3 -- its build system is configured to use the C++11 standard.
+As the LTTng-tools project aims at supporting a broad range of compilers -- currently starting from GCC 6.0 -- its build system is configured to use the C++11 standard.

 LTTng-tools has historically been developped in C99 with liberal uses of GNU extensions.
 Since the release of LTTng 2.13, it has started a migration to C++.